victoriacheng15/website/docs/books/atomic-habits.md

 To discontinue making `bad habits`, you are going to do the opposite of the laws above, make it invisible, make it unattractive, and make it difficult to do.
 A cue that triggers bad habits?
 Remove that cues.
 Associate negative feelings with these bad habits.
 Make them difficult to do.

 **Don't forget to leverage the environment that you can control to help you!**

+## Chapter 15

+The cardinal rule of behavior change is based on the idea that habits are like compound interest - the small actions you take today will compound over time and have a significant impact on your life.
+By making small, incremental changes to your habits, you can build up momentum and make progress towards your goals.

+This reminds me about the React tutorial with click.
+You add one each time you click, and the longer you are going, the number is keeping increasing until you stop clicking.

+To apply the cardinal rule of behavior change, you can try the following steps:

+- Identify the habits you want to change or improve.
+- Break these habits down into small, actionable steps that you can take consistently.
+- Focus on making small improvements to your habits every day or week, rather than trying to make drastic changes all at once.
+- Track your progress and celebrate your successes, no matter how small they may seem.